40843245/ASP.NET-core-MVC/ASP.NET core MVC4/application running process.md

 ### part 1.3

-Then it will invoke `WebApiConfig.Register(GlobalConfiguration.Configuration);` (is defined in `WebApiConfig` static class in `..\App_Start\WebApiConfig.cs` file) to configure the route and register it.
+Then it will invoke `WebApiConfig.Register(GlobalConfiguration.Configuration);` (is defined in `WebApiConfig` static class in `..\App_Start\WebApiConfig.cs` file) to configure the web api configurations.

-You can see how the route is configured in this statement.
+You can see how the route is configured in this statement

 ```
 config.Routes.MapHttpRoute(